by Dr. Jamie Chan-Ortega, Ph.D. 12/20/20

 WHICH FUNCTIONAL MEDICINE TESTS CAN SHOW ME THE CONDITION OF MY INNER TERRAIN?

-The DUTCH tests checks your levels and patterns of stress hormones, along with the levels your sex hormones and how they’re being metabolized in your body.
+The DUTCH tests check your levels and patterns of stress hormones, along with the levels of your sex hormones and how they’re being metabolized in your body.
 It’s a must-do test if you have chronic stress, fatigue, or any symptoms of hormone imbalance like irregular periods, PMS, hot flashes, low libido, or hair loss.
-The status of your stress response and hormone balance directly relate to your immune health and level of inflammation.
+The status of your stress response and hormone balance directly relates to your immune health and level of inflammation.

 SIBO – Small Intestine Bacterial Overgrowth Test

 If you experience “baby belly” and significant bloating or discomfort after meals, you may have SIBO.
 This test definitely reveals if you have an overgrowth of bacteria in your small intestine, and differentiates which type of bacteria is overgrown.
 SIBO often leads to inflammation, leaky gut, impaired digestion and absorption of nutrients, and weakened intestinal motility which leads to constipation and increased toxic buildup produced by the bad bacterial overgrowth.
 (Available for purchase in-office or over the phone)

 This test provides a “metabolic snapshot of a patient’s overall health.”
 The Organix test gives insight into how well your body is metabolizing fats, proteins, and carbohydrates.
 It also tests for cellular energy production, B vitamins, detoxification pathways, oxidative stress (the “rusting” or wear-and-tear of your cells), neurotransmitter health, and gut health like yeasts and bacteria.
 For an overall picture of what’s going on in your internal terrain, the Organix test gives you the most bang for your buck.